I started this blog over three years ago and in that time, I don’t think I’ve explained why I focus on food.

 When I argue for cooking more, I hear counter-arguments such as, “But some people work two jobs and don’t have time to cook dinner and can’t afford to eat anything but the cheap processed stuff available in the food desert where they live.”
 While I agree with that, Blue Apron and other meal kit companies like it do not target that market.
 Americans spend about $4 on average for a meal they cook at home.
 Blue Apron costs double that.

 And now Amazon has begun its limited entry into the meal kit market.
-Maybe I will grab a shot of that whiskey…
+I need a drink…